XMR-mka/Tech-Blog/readme.md

 ### Warm-Up: How Many Computers Are In This Room?
 (V-129)

-Ihere are 32 student workstations in V-129.
+There are 32 student workstations in V-129.
 [32 Computers]
 There are (almost certainly) x + 1 cellphones in the room at any one time, where x= the number of students present, so each one of those counts as a computer (The one is for the professor).
 [33 + x computers] There is 1 projector, 1 landline phone, and 1 workstation at the teacher's desk.
 [36 + x computers]